 If you have a big amount to invest, you can invest it entirely in a debt fund and start a systematic transfer plan (STP) to an equity fund.

-Keep KYC documents in order
+f.
+Keep KYC documents updated

 To invest in mutual funds, you will also need an Internet Banking Account.
-Mutual funds allow investments to be done through debit cards and cheques, but a NetBanking account is the easiest and safest option.
+Mutual funds allow investments to be done through debit cards and cheques, but a Net Banking account is an easiest and safest option.

+h.
 Seek advice from a mutual fund expert

 The entire process of investing in a mutual fund detailed above can be tedious and overwhelming.
 First, there are thousands of mutual funds to choose from and once bought, the mutual fund’s performance has to be periodically monitored.
 You might need to switch from under-performing funds.
 Get the services of a mutual fund expert and distributor, if all this is too much for you.